Brain injury and hot weather: why it’s hard and how to stay safe

 • Look after your skin:

-Your skin can be very vulnerable during hot weather.
+Skin can be very vulnerable during hot weather.
 Make sure to wear sunscreen with an SPF of at least 30.

 • Check your medication: